BoredVoidAter/AI-Learning-Assistant/README.md

 npm start
 ```

-## Development Timeline

-This project is developed with a comprehensive commit history spanning from early 2024 to 2025, demonstrating:
-- Incremental feature development
-- Code refactoring and optimization
-- Bug fixes and improvements
-- Documentation updates
-- Testing implementation
-- Deployment configuration

-## Contributing

-This project follows best practices for:
-- Code organization and architecture
-- API design and documentation
-- User interface design
-- Security implementation
-- Performance optimization
-- Testing strategies

 ## License

-This project is developed for educational and portfolio purposes.
+This project is developed for educational purposes.